kevinyao0901/Introduction-to-Data-Science-and-Engineering/Data Thinking and Problem Solving/ReadMe.md

 ### Here is My Homework for Lec02.

-### All Running result is in [Result.md](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Data%20Thinking%20and%20Problem%20Solving/Result.md)
+### All Running results are in [Result.md](https://github.com/kevinyao0901/Introduction-to-Data-Science-and-Engineering/blob/main/Data%20Thinking%20and%20Problem%20Solving/Result.md)